pboling/gem_bench/README.md

     [GemBench] Will search for gems in ["/Users/pboling/.rvm/gems/ruby-1.9.3-head@foss/gems", "/Users/pboling/.rvm/gems/ruby-1.9.3-head@global/gems", "/Users/pboling/.rvm/gems/ruby-1.9.3-head@foss/bundler/gems"]
     [GemBench] Will check Gemfile at /Users/pboling/Documents/src/my/gem_bench/Gemfile.
     [GemBench] Detected 0 loaded gems
-      (excluding the 2 GemBench is configured to skip) [GemBench] No gems were evaluated by GemBench.
+      (excluding the 2 loaded gems which GemBench is configured to ignore) [GemBench] No gems were evaluated by GemBench.
     [GemBench] Usage: Require another gem in this session to evaluate it.
       Example: